-'Eating more protein' strategy helps women lose weightMay 11th, 2013 in Health /
+'Eating more protein' strategy helps women lose weightMay 11, 2013 in Medicine & Health / Health

 (HealthDay)—Women who report "eating more protein" as a weight loss strategy achieve weight loss over two years, according to a study published in the May issue of the Journal of Nutrition Education and Behavior.